 Do some wandering downtown, taking in the historic houses like the Warren-Sipe house which houses the Virginia Quilt Museum and the Hardesty-Higgins House which houses the Harrisonburg Visitor Center, including the Civil War Orientation Room and the Valley Turnpike Museum.
 Visit the small, locally owned shops nearby like The Green Hummingbird which offers Fair Trade clothing.
 In Agora Downtown Market you’ll find 10 shops under one roof with everything from canvas and fine leather handbags at Lineage, to natural parenting essentials at Fluffy Fannies, to locally roasted coffee and loose teas at Broad Porch Coffee Co..
 Oasis is an artist’s cooperative, offering the work of 40 local painters, potters, chain-mail artists and jewelry-makers.
 And in the Ice House, you can watch the fine jewelry-making prowess of Hugo Kohl as he crafts stunning works in ethically sourced gold and silver, using “hubs,” many of them crafted in the early 1800s.

 Go back to the campus you liked best and take another look.
-If it’s JMU, look at the beautiful mural in the Biosciences Building or visit the Mineral Museum.
+If it’s JMU, look at the beautiful mural in the Biosciences Building.
 At EMU, visit the Menno Simons Historical Library and explore their resources about the history of the Shenandoah Valley.
 At Bridgewater, visit the beautiful Carter Center for Worship and Music or Memorial Hall which dates to 1890.
 Talk to students about life at the different colleges.
 You’ll find the students friendly and interested in the choices you’ll be making.
 After all, they had to make this choice, too!
 Imagine yourself there next year.
 How does it feel?
 Each of these colleges is wonderful in its own way.
 And, best of all, you get to live in (or near) the fun, safe and exciting vibe of Harrisonburg!
 We’re Friendly By Nature!

 Written by Guest Blogger, Susan Facknitz.
 Susan is a Travel Specialist for Harrisonburg Tourism.